 For more details see our Token Model page.

-We currently don't have plans to be listed on exchanges and don't expect to be in the near future.
+The NXM token is not listed on exchanges and the mutual doesn’t expect to list NXM on exchanges in the future.
 Due to the nature of the token model and the requirement for tokens to belong to members only, any exchange listing would have to be bespoke.

 Tokens will be redeemable directly from the platform for ETH, subject to some restrictions.

 Yes, as long as the address being transferred to is also a Nexus Mutual member—the transaction will fail if this is not the case.

 Cover is available for purchase by members from the application interface using a Metamask account.

 We're making the process as simple as possible:

 Specify which smart contract address you want Cover for.